webpagepro/react-inbox/README.md

 <b>Selecting Individual Message</b><br>
-Users should are able to select and deselect individual messages.
+Users should are able to select and deselect individual messages.<br>
 When a user checks the checkbox on a message<br>
 Thee message will be highlighted
 When a user unchecks the checkbox on a message<br>
 Then the message is not highlighted